 This example shows the operating expense ratio, strongly related to the profit and loss area of your finance department’s key activities, and this color-coded health gauge helps you gain access to the information you need, even at a quick glance.

 Gauge charts can be effectively used with a single value or data point.
-Whether they're used in financial or executive dashboard reports to display progress against key performance indicators, gauge charts are an excellent example to showcase an immediate trend indication.
+Whether they're used in financial or executive dashboard reports to display progress against key performance indicators, gauge charts are an excellent example of showcasing an immediate trend indication.

 e) Bar or column chart